how to stop wasting time on the internet

 The internet has multiple advantages, including ways to simplify our lives.
 However, this ever-expanding source of information can breed problems, such as distractions and procrastination.
 With its many options, websites, and advertisements, distractions are almost inevitable, and we may find ourselves trying to figure out how to stop wasting time on the internet.

 According to a University of California report, 70% of employees in workspaces find themselves diverting from their original task within minutes of opening apps like TikTok on their phones, often succumbing to an endless cycle without minding the pros and cons of the internet.
 The seemingly innocent surfing that starts as a quick check can quickly turn into hours of wasted time.
-As per a survey conducted by Global Web Index of 2023, the usage of internet varies from different age groups i.e. 16 to 64, however, the average time people spend online daily is almost near to 6.5 hours.
+As per a survey conducted by Global Web Index of 2023, the usage of the internet varies from different age groups i.e. 16 to 64, however, the average time people spend online daily is almost near to 6.5 hours.

 The following table shows the average screen time hours per age group in the US: